 Make sure you choose the right tree for your garden and be mindful of how large it will grow and the space that you have available.

 For smaller gardens an acer or sorbus is an excellent choice.
-You can even fan-train fruit trees such as apple and pear against a wall – this is a great space saving option that will also give you a chance to harvest your own fruit in the autumn!
+You can even fan-train fruit trees such as apple and pear against a wall.
+This is a great space saving option that will also give you a chance to harvest your own fruit in the autumn!

-For help choosing the perfect tree for your garden, always ask at your local garden centre for help.
+When choosing the perfect tree for your garden, always ask at your local garden centre for help.
 Describe the space you have, and they will hopefully find you a tree to suit those conditions that will thrive in your garden for years to come.

 And remember, if you make just one gardening New Year’s resolution this year, make it this one: ‘I will find a little more time to just enjoy my garden.’